stephsuber/renci-website/src/content/news/features/2010/09/16_renci-issues-call-for-nc-state-visualization-projects/index.md

 ---
 <p><a href="https://www.renci.org/wp-content/uploads/2010/09/ncsu-engagement-cfp1.jpg"><img class="alignnone size-large wp-image-6289" title="ncsu-engagement-cfp" src="https://www.renci.org/wp-content/uploads/2010/09/ncsu-engagement-cfp1-630x472.jpg" alt="" width="630" height="472" /></a></p>

-<p>RENCI at North Carolina State University seeks NC State faculty members and researchers to participate in the center’s inaugural Program in Applied Scientific and Information Visualization.</p>
+<p>RENCI at North Carolina State University seeks NC State faculty members and researchers to participate in the center's inaugural Program in Applied Scientific and Information Visualization.</p>

 <p>Two researchers or research team will be selected for the one-year program and will have the opportunity to work directly with RENCI experts and use advanced visualization technologies and tools to enhance their research.
-Each awardee will receive a stipend to support their work of $10,000 to $12,000.<!--more--></p>
+Each awardee will receive a stipend to support their work of $10,000 to $12,000.</p>

 <p>The program is open to researchers in all domains and disciplines who are conducting research projects that could benefit by using advanced scientific visualization or visual analytics.
 The awardees will work closely with RENCI technical staff members and will have access to RENCI resources, including the facilities in the Partners I Building on Centennial Campus.</p>